-Home Ownership Programs The Agency offers low-cost mortgages, down payment assistance, and MCCs for qualified buyers through the following programs:
+Home Ownership Programs The Agency offers low-cost mortgages, down payment assistance and mortgage credit certificates (MCCs) for qualified buyers through the following programs:

 - NC Home Advantage Mortgage offers affordable mortgage options and forgivable down payment assistance to first-time or move-up homebuyers.
 Borrowers are offered 30-year fixed rate mortgages and 15-year deferred, forgivable second mortgages of 3% or 5% of the first mortgage amount. - NC 1st Home Advantage Down Payment Assistance program provides another down payment assistance option for qualifying veterans and first-time homebuyers using the HomeAd mortgage.
-This comes in the form of an \$8,000 deferred forgivable 15-year second mortgage. - NC Home Advantage Tax Credit helps qualifying veterans and homebuyers increase their mortgage affordability by providing MCCs.
+This comes in the form of a deferred forgivable 15-year second mortgage. - NC Home Advantage Tax Credit helps qualifying veterans and homebuyers increase their mortgage affordability by providing MCCs.
 MCCs are federal tax credits that reduce tax liability annually by up to 30% of mortgage interest for existing homes or up to 50% for new construction, each with a maximum credit of \$2,000 annually. - Self-Help Loan Pool provides affordable mortgages to homebuyers purchasing homes through nonprofit Self-Help Housing loan pool members.
-Homebuyers are offered interest-free amortizing loans, with up to 33-year terms, for up to \$35,000, in combination with SHLP nonprofit member financing. - Community Partners Loan Pool provides down payment assistance to qualifying homebuyers purchasing a home through local governments and nonprofits.
-Homebuyers are offered interest-free, deferred second mortgages up to 20% of the purchase price when combined with a HomeAd mortgage or up to 10% when combined with a USDA Section 502 loan, up to \$30,000.
+Homebuyers are offered interest-free amortizing loans in combination with SHLP nonprofit member financing. - Community Partners Loan Pool provides down payment assistance to qualifying homebuyers purchasing a home through local governments and nonprofits.
+Homebuyers are offered interest-free, deferred second mortgages up to 20% of the purchase price when combined with a HomeAd mortgage or up to 10% when combined with a USDA Section 502 loan.

-Housing Preservation Programs The Agency partners with local governments, nonprofits, and regional councils to finance the rehabilitation of substandard owner-occupied homes to prevent displacement through the following programs:
+Housing Preservation Programs The Agency partners with local governments, nonprofits and regional councils to finance the rehabilitation of substandard owner-occupied homes to prevent displacement through the following programs:

 - Essential Single-Family Rehabilitation Loan Pool provides essential and critical home rehabilitation for qualifying homeowners.
-A minimum of \$175,000 is provided to partners in the form of interest-free, deferred loans, and partners may use up to \$25,000 per unit for construction.
-The program benefits homeowners earning up to 80% of area median income who are elderly, disabled, qualified veterans, and/or people who live in homes with children under age six. - Essential Single-Family Rehabilitation Loan Pool Disaster Recovery program provides interest-free deferred loans to eligible homeowners to provide essential rehabilitations in response to damage from Hurricane Matthew and Tropical Storms Julia and Hermine.
-Homeowners earning up to 100% of area median income whose homes were affected by these storms in the counties listed in the Disaster Recovery Act of 2016 are eligible for loans up to \$40,000 for rehabilitation.

-- Urgent Repair Program provides loans up to \$8,000 to assist qualifying homeowners with emergency repairs and modifications that address imminent threats to health or safety.
-Homeowners who are elderly, special needs, veterans or disabled earning up to 50% of area median income are eligible. - Displacement Prevention Partnership offers loans through the NC Division of Vocational Rehabilitation and Independent Living Offices to repair or improve home accessibility for qualifying homeowners with mobility issues.
-Homeowners who are disabled earning up to 50% of area median income are eligible for loans up to \$8,000.
+Funds are provided to partners in the form of interest-free, deferred loans.
+The program benefits homeowners earning up to 80% of area median income with full-time household members who are elderly, disabled, qualified veterans and/or children under the age of six years old frequently present in a home with lead hazards. - Essential Single-Family Rehabilitation Loan Pool Disaster Recovery program provides interest-free deferred loans to eligible homeowners to provide essential rehabilitations in response to damage from Hurricane Matthew and Tropical Storms Julia and Hermine.
+Homeowners earning up to 100% of area median income whose homes were affected by these storms in the counties listed in the Disaster Recovery Act of 2016 are eligible for loans for rehabilitation. - Urgent Repair Program provides loans to assist qualifying homeowners with emergency repairs and modifications that address imminent threats to health or safety.
+Homeowners who are elderly, special needs, veterans or disabled earning up to 50% of area median income are eligible. - Displacement Prevention Partnership offers loans through the North Carolina Division of Vocational Rehabilitation and Independent Living Offices to repair or improve home accessibility for qualifying homeowners with mobility issues.
+Homeowners who are disabled earning up to 50% of area median income are eligible for these loans.